jamalmazrui/JAWS_Scripts/ReadMe.txt

 The script packages, contained in zip archives, are listed in the following order of their development:

 kitsetup.zip = Scripts for Notepad, WordPad, JAWS Script Manager, Notetab Pro, and Microsoft Word, which all create a consistent user interface called the "Homer editor interface."

+msenv2005.zip = Scripts for Microsoft Visual Studio 2005 and 2008, developed with assistance from others in the blind programming community.

 tb_scr.zip = Scripts for Mozilla Thunderbird.